wikimedia/operations-software-conftool/conftool/extensions/dbconfig/README.md

     dbctl config diff

+If installed, this will use [icdiff](https://www.jefftk.com/icdiff) to generate a two-column colorized diff.
+Otherwise, or if you specify `-u`/`--unified`, a unified diff will be produced.

-TODO: In the future, this will exit with status code 0 on identical configurations, exit code 1 on diffs, and other codes on error.
+Exits with status code 0 on identical configurations, exit code 1 on diffs, and other codes on error.

-This command also accepts a `-q`/`--quiet` argument, which suppresses diff output, useful in scripts or conditionals.
+This command also accepts a `-q`/`--quiet` argument which suppresses diff output; useful in scripts or conditionals.

 #### Synchronizing your changes